 Alan is responsible for the company’s finance, accounting and administrative operations.
 He was most recently the VP of Finance and Administration at UnitedLayer, a hybrid hosting company with colocation facilities on the west coast.
 Alan has also held finance roles with Alta Devices, Leadis Technologies, Spansion, Advanced Micro Devices, and was a founder of PracticeFusion, the largest cloud-based electronic health records platform in the United States.
 He holds a master's degree in business administration and an undergraduate degree in accounting, both from San Francisco State University.

 Hardik leads the overall strategic product vision and drives execution to develop new products and features for OmniSci's Analytics Platform.
-Hardik leads the Product, Design & Engineering teams at OmniSci.
+Hardik leads the Product & Design teams at OmniSci.
 With deep expertise and influence in business intelligence and analytics, he is highly respected as a thought leader in the industry.
 Prior to OmniSci, Hardik held various technical and marketing leadership roles such as Product Management, Product Marketing, and Sales Engineering at Tellius, Birst, GoodData, and Oracle.
 Hardik holds a Masters degree in Computer Science from Georgia Institute of Technology and a Bachelors degree in Computer Engineering from Mumbai University.

 Ray has over 30 years of experience supporting the government mission in the civilian, military and intelligence community.
 Prior to joining OmniSci, Ray was the Director of Federal Programs at Adobe, Inc., serving national security, law enforcement, Homeland Security and military intelligence customers.
 Before that he held the position of Vice President at Software AG Government Solutions, a software systems integrator, and served in senior management positions with Brocade, Oracle and Sun Microsystems.
 Ray graduated from the University of Maryland, College Park, MD with a Bachelor of Science in Industrial Technologies with a minor emphasis in Computer Science and Production Manufacturing.